 11.12 Exclusion of Family Members from a Conference

 Exceptionally it may be necessary to exclude one or more family members from part or all of a conference.
-These situations will be rare, and the conference chair must be notified by the social worker, or a worker from any agency, if they believe based on the criteria below, that a parent should be excluded.
-This representation must be made, as soon as possible and at least three working days in advance of the conference.
+These situations will be rare, and the Conference Chair must be notified by the social worker, or a worker from any agency, if they believe based on the criteria below, that a parent should be excluded.
+This representation must be made as soon as possible and at least three working days in advance of the conference.

-The chair should make a decision in response to:
+The Chair should make a decision in response to:

-It may also become clear at the beginning or in the course of a conference, that its effectiveness will be seriously impaired by the presence of the parent(s).
-In these circumstances, the chair may ask them to leave.
+It may also become clear at the beginning or in the course of a Conference, that its effectiveness will be seriously impaired by the presence of a parent or family member.
+In these circumstances, the Chair may ask them to leave.